 Who is responsible for the delivery of the proposed project?

 Water Infrastructure NSW is leading the development and delivery of the Nyngan to Cobar Pipeline Final Business Case.
-The Cobar Water Board is a key stakeholder of the project but is not responsible for developing the business case.
+The Cobar Water Board is a key stakeholder of the project and will contribute to the business case.

 What guidelines need to be followed when developing the final business case?